hsandt/pico-boots/README.md

 It will install `luamin` (along with `luaparse`) to be used in `minify.py`.

 Note: I use my own [develop branch](https://github.com/hsandt/luamin/tree/develop) of [luamin](https://github.com/mathiasbynens/luamin).
-It contains a non-TTY fix merged from [themadsens's branch](https://github.com/themadsens/luamin), and I have added a feature to preserve newlines and make it easier to debug the minified cartridge.
+It contains a non-TTY fix merged from [themadsens's branch](https://github.com/themadsens/luamin), and I have added a feature to preserve newlines and make it easier to debug the minified cartridge, as well as aggressive minification options in case your cartridge is still too big.
 Note that the official luamin can also be used, but will not work in non-TTY environment.

 #### Python 3.6